top of page

 Specialty Areas: Pain, pediatrics, women's health, fertility and postpartum, family medicine.

-Personal Interests: Gardening, crocheting, cooking, a good book, camping, old forests, waterfalls.
+Personal Interests: Gardening, crocheting, sustainability, planet activism, cooking, camping, old forests, waterfalls.

 Favorite Thing About Chinese Medicine: It always brings me back to nature and the joy that comes from living in harmony with the natural world.